FOR THE KILL RESORT FEES WHITE PAPER - Click Here

 Now, with the rise on online bookings hotels are scrambling to catch up.
 Online booking takes a much bigger commission than a travel agent ever did.
 Booking agents online (like Expedia, Priceline, Hotels Tonight, etc) typically take about 25% of the total cost of the reservation for a hotel.
 That means that hotels are scrambling to keep their margins up while online booking soars.
 Instead of coming up with their own technological solution, they are coming up with convoluted double pricing schemes.

-Hotels argue that installing wireless internet has been expensive.
+Hotels argued that installing wireless internet has been expensive.
 Millennial customers report that after a clean bed their number one interest in a hotel is free access to high speed internet.
 So what is a hotel to do?
 Ten years ago many hotels charged specifically for internet.
 No one could access internet in a hotel without breaking out a credit card.
 Now to lure millennial consumers, many hotels no longer have a paywall blocking internet usage in a hotel.
 A guest can just open his laptop and log in.
 What hotels do instead now is advertise online that there is free high speed wifi.
 What they do not advertise is that the wifi is allegedly covered in a "resort fee" payable to the front desk at check in.
-So the internet is not free.
-Essentially resort fees are a conniving new way to charge for wireless internet.
-The paywall is now the front desk agent who hands you your keys.
+And what they definitely do not advertise is that the resort fee is not a true exchange of service.
+You cannot refuse the services a hotel claims are paid for in a resort fee so the fee does not actually pay for wifi, or a notary, or whatever else the hotel claims the fee covers.
+Since you cannot refuse to pay for these items, there is no exchange of service for a resort fee.

 WHY DO PEOPLE PUT UP WITH THIS SHIT?